aneesav/ML-Projects/README.md

 Hi! 👋

-I'm Aneesa - a Bioinformatics Scientist and PhD Dropout, turned Data Scientist in an industry setting.
+I'm Aneesa - a Bioinformatics Scientist and PhD Dropout, turned Data Scientist in an Industry setting.

 I recently withdrew from my PhD program after 2 years, due to suffering severe burnout and financial insecurity, as well as being subjected to elevated toxicity, politics and beaurocracy within the program.